 January is a tough month for many retailers (even though it doesn’t have to be!).
 And Valentine’s Day is the first major consumer day of the year.
 So chances are, all retailers are pretty much in the same boat.

 Think about neighboring businesses that would be fun to team up with and cross-promote.
-It’s community building for small businesses and a great way to group different types of gifts together.
+It helps build community for small businesses, and is a great way to group different types of gifts together.
 A classic example would be offering theater discounts if guests eat at your restaurant prior to the show.
 Working together with other SMB owners will also give you better promotion strategies down the road.

-According to the National Retail Federations (NRF) about half of Valentine’s Day shoppers will spend more for a really good promotion.
-So take the time to prepare and come up with great promotions, deals, discounts, or sales so that this Valentine’s will be your best yet.
+According to the National Retail Federations (NRF) about half of Valentine’s Day shoppers will be biting on a promotion this year.
+So take the time to prepare and come up with great ads, deals, discounts, or sales so that this Valentine’s will be your best yet.

 Don’t forget to check out our other seasonal/holiday marketing guides below:

 Tell us a little bit about your business and explore all features that KORONA has to offer.
 And there’s no commitment or credit card required.

 Please check your email inbox and click the link we just sent you.